 Data Source

 Data on which the statistics are based is from the open-source tennis data repository by Jeff Sackmann, with some corrections and additions where data is wrong or lacking.
-Even with these corrections and additions, there are certainly still some errors, most notably for tournaments and rankings in the sixties and seventies.
-Rankings before official ATP rankings started in the 1973 season are estimated and not complete.

 In-Match Statistics